Fendi Tapped Christy Turlington, Naomi Campbell & Kate Moss For Kim Jones’ Debut

 For Fendi’s spring ‘21 haute couture show, which took place at Palais Brongniart in Paris, the designer tapped original supermodels like Naomi Campbell, Kate Moss, and Christy Turlington to showcase the collection.
-Modeling an array of metallic evening gowns and suits, they were joined by current favorites, including Cara Delevingne, Bella Hadid, and Adwoa Aboah.
+Modelling an array of metallic evening gowns and suits, they were joined by current favourites, including Cara Delevingne, Bella Hadid, and Adwoa Aboah.

 Advertisement